Airbnb Metrics Every Host Should Track

 The net operating income is the revenue that a rental property has generated after you have deducted the operating expenses, such as the Airbnb commission fee, cleaning, and maintenance costs, etc.

-This metric allows you to examine your Airbnb’s profitability and get a more accurate idea of your expenses.
+This metric enables you to assess your Airbnb’s profitability and gain a more accurate understanding of your expenses.
 If you notice a significant difference between your total revenue and net operating income, it might be time to examine your operating costs and take measures to reduce them.

 Revenue per property